vgthengane/Continual-CLIP/README.md

 ## Acknowledgements

 Our code is based on [DyTox](https://github.com/arthurdouillard/dytox) repository.
 We thank the authors for releasing their code.
-If you use our model and code, please consider citing these works as well.